Close Menu

 According to Apple, Mie translates MTE from a “helpful debugging tool” into a groundbreaking new security feature, providing security protection against two common vulnerability classes (buffer overflow and useless bugs), which can lead to memory corruption.

-This essentially involves blocking out-of-bound requests to access adjacent memory with different tags and retag memory as they are released and re-allocated by the system and then re-used for other purposes.
+This essentially involves blocking out-of-bound requests to access adjacent memory with different tags and retag memory as it is released and re-allocated by the system and then re-used for other purposes.
 As a result, requests to access tagged memory with old tags (indicating the after-use scenario) are also blocked.

 “A significant weakness of the original MTE spec is that access to untagged memory, such as global variables, is not checked by hardware,” Apple explained.
 “This means that attackers do not have to face so many defensive constraints when trying to control the configuration and state of their core applications.”